6. Sister Immaculata, 1983

 especially in the portraits of these men and women.''

 The portrait of Sister Immaculata and a drawing of a young monk from the French Benedictine Abbey of Fleury, also exhibited at the Albertina, were acquired in 1986 by the Teyler Museum, in North Holland.
-Founded in the eighteenth century, the Teyler Museum, the oldest existing museum in the Netherlands, has a renowned collection of master drawings from the Italian Renaissance, including numerous sheets by Michelangelo and Raphael, and from the seventeenth-century Dutch school, notably prints and drawings by Rembrandt.
+Founded in the eighteenth century, the Teyler Museum, the oldest existing museum in the Netherlands, has a renowned collection of master drawings from the Italian Renaissance, including numerous sheets by Michelangelo and Raphael, and from the seventeenth-century Dutch school, notably drawings by Rembrandt.

 ''The quality of the drawings of which you sent us slides is such that they would form a most welcome addition to the arts collection of the museum.